bcgov/MOH-ALR/runbooks/Release-Runbooks/Sprint-9-Runbooks/Sprint-9 Runbook.md

 7.[ ]
 Flow status verification

 - Please verify if the latest version of the mentioned flows are activated in all orgs.
 If not, Please activate the latest version.
 - Flows
  1.Get Category List From Assessment Indicator Definition 2.add Inspection Tasks

+ 8.[ ]
+ALR-1586 List view deletion
+-From app launcher - EHIS Services - Go to Accounts(in home dropdown)->ListView->Residence Ready for Renewals->select settings->Delete

+9.[ ]
+ALR-1587 refer jira
 DevOps checklist:

 1. Make sure you activated the templates CertificateTemplateMH , CertificateTemplateSN Json ,CertificateTemplateSU Json
-2. Validate the flows in org with Repo make sure active/inactive versions in branch which are deployed by devops should match in org
+2. Validate the flows in org with Repo make sure active/inactive versions in branch which are deployed by devops should match in org3
+3.Accounts-ListView->Residence Ready for Renewals is deleted sometimes its not deleting properly